moloxiao/shanblog/content/posts/2025-03-28-cloudflare-tunnel-on-windows.md

----
++++
-title: "Cloudflare Tunnel on Windows"
+title = "Cloudflare Tunnel on Windows" date = 2025-03-28T14:20:52+12:00
-date: 2025-03-28T14:20:52+12:00
+draft = true
-tags: ["cloudflare", "tunnel", "windows", "localhost", "nextjs"]
-description: "A step-by-step guide to exposing your local development server to the internet using Cloudflare Tunnel on Windows."
+tags = ["cloudflare", "tunnel", "windows", "localhost", "nextjs"] description = "A step-by-step guide to exposing your local development server to the internet using Cloudflare Tunnel on Windows."
----
++++

 When developing locally, you often want to preview or share your application over the internet.
 This guide walks through how to use **Cloudflare Tunnel** to expose your local server (like a Next.js project running on `localhost:3000`) using a secure custom subdomain.